d99kris/heapusage/README.md

 with the Heapusage shared library itself and call `hu_report()` when wanted.
 Still, this only works if the program is running through the `heapusage` tool.

+Alternatively, on Linux, sending a `SIGUSR1` signal to the program being run through Heapusage will also produce a Heapusage report on demand.

+For both `hu_report()` and `SIGUSR1`, it should be noted that the report will reflect the state when they are used, which can e.g. report non-freed memory that might be still released before the program exits and, therefore, not necessarily constitute a memory leak.

 Output Format
 =============
 Example output: